gbaman/micropython/docs/microbit_micropython_api.rst

 There are a few functions available directly::

-    # returns a pseudo-random number between 0 and n-1.
-    random(n)
     # sleep for the given number of milliseconds.
     sleep(ms)
     # returns the number of milliseconds since the micro:bit was last switched on.